wp-plugins/twitter-account-box/readme.txt

 This plugin works already.
 But there's still things TODO:

-* Add the possibility to show tweets as well
 * Enable Twitter authentication as default (maybe Premium?)
 * Figure out if it's possible to check if user already follows the account and show "Following"-button instead of "Follow"-button
   * Maybe [GET friendships/exists](https://dev.twitter.com/docs/api/1/get/friendships/exists)